 This section adds to the San Felipe Gaming Ordinance the following provisions required by Section 4 of the 2001 Compact.
-In the event a Tribal-State Compact no longer requires a provision in this Section, such provision shall lapse 60 days later unless the Commission promulgates a regulation continuing such provision in force.
+In the event a Tribal-State Compact no longer requires a provision in this Section, such provision shall lapse 60 days later unless the Council by resolution or the Commission by regulation continues such provision in force.